ahmetalperx/dp-cvep-speller/README.md

 To ensure maximum reliability, especially in laboratory environments where computers might use "Deep Freeze" (wiping the `C:\` drive upon every reboot), we use a fully portable compilation environment.
 Every step below is written so that **someone with zero prior experience** can follow along.

 ### 🛑 WARNING: Prerequisites for 0-Frame-Drop at 480 FPS 🛑
 In lab tests we achieved 0-1 frame drops at 480 Hz.
-To maintain this performance during experiments you **must**:
+To maintain this performance and prevent data loss during experiments, you **must** configure the following:

+**Performance & Frame Drops:**
-1. **Disable the internet connection:** Use the desktop "Internet Off" shortcut or disable Wi-Fi/Ethernet from network settings.
-Background updates and notifications cause micro-stutters.
+1. **Disable the internet connection:** Use the desktop "Internet Off" shortcut or disable Wi-Fi/Ethernet.
+Background updates cause micro-stutters.
 2. **Close all background applications:** Spotify, Discord, Chrome, unnecessary Windows services — close everything.
-Only the C Speller and Dareplane modules should be running.
+3. **Multi-Monitor Setup:** If using two monitors (e.g., experimenter at 60Hz and subject at 480Hz), use **Extend these displays**, NEVER "Duplicate".
+Set the 480 Hz monitor as the **Primary Display**, otherwise Windows will cap VSync to 60 Hz.
+4. **Disable Overlays & Game Bar:** Turn off Windows Game Bar, Game Mode, and GPU overlays (like ShadowPlay).
+They hijack fullscreen exclusive mode.
+5. **Power Management:** Set the Windows Power Plan to **High Performance**.
+Disable **USB Selective Suspend** in advanced power settings to prevent the EEG amplifier from disconnecting or stuttering.
+6. **Focus Assist (Do Not Disturb):** Turn on Focus Assist to suppress all system toast notifications (e.g., "Disk Space Low") which can forcibly minimize the fullscreen app.

+**Data & Network (Lab Specifics):**
+7. **Deep Freeze Data Loss:** Lab computers often wipe the `C:\` drive on reboot. **ALL** recorded EEG data (`.xdf` files) and performance logs (`log.csv`) **MUST** be saved to a thawed drive (e.g., `D:\`) or a USB stick.
+Otherwise, they will be permanently lost.
+8. **Windows Defender Firewall:** LSL relies on local UDP/TCP broadcasts.
+Ensure the firewall allows both `main.exe` and Python/LabRecorder to communicate over private networks, or LSL markers will fail to reach the decoder.

 ---